AlbertoIbarra/DataViz_Course/Data Descriptions/airbnb_bos.md

 The database is integrated by four tables:

 * The table `calendar` contains detailed calendar data for listings in Boston.
-There are 4 fields and 1,308,890 records.
+There are 4 fields and about 1.3 million records.
 The fields are:

     + `listing_id`, a unique listing's ID.
 An active listing is a property listed on Airbnb.
 Listings may include entire homes or apartments, private rooms or shared spaces.